astralojia/Free4GameDevsX2Scaler/README.md

 You add the script 'Free4GameDevsX2' to an inspector on a game object in your scene.
 You then hit the 'Scale!' button and it takes what's in the InputFolder, processes it, and places it in the same folder hierarchy in the OutputFolder with the same exact name.

+# IMPORTANT
+If you drag your image into the InputFolder these settings should be set for your automatically, however if for whatever reason they aren't, these are the Unity settings for the texture that you want:

++ Advanced - > Non-Power of 2: NONE  (this is REALLY important!!)
++ Advanced - > Read/Write Enabled: TRUE
++ Filter Mode - > Point (no filter)
++ Format: Automatic

+If Non-Power of 2 is set to anything but NONE, the texture will not run through the algorithm properly and will come out blurry.

 ------------------------------------------------------------------------------------------